jMetal/SAES/docs/usage/usage.rst

 Usage
 =====

-This section provides a brief overview of the two different features that this version of the library provides: boxplotting and LaTeX report generation.
+This section provides a brief overview of the three different features that this version of the library provides: boxplot, critical distance and LaTeX report generation.

 .. toctree::
    :maxdepth: 1